AtsukiChan/holbertonschool-zero_day/0x03-git/README.md

-Demonstrating how to add, commit and push changes to git through the command line
+Demonstrating how to add, commit and push changes to git through the command line.